Report card: Bob Condotta grades the Seahawks’ comeback win vs. the Vikings

 Special teams

+This was again another day when the special teams played a huge role in the win.

-The Seahawks had perfect execution in the first quarter when Michael Dickson’s punt from the Vikings’ 37 was downed at the 2 by Linden Stephens.
+The Seahawks had perfect execution on a punt in the first quarter when Michael Dickson’s punt from the Vikings’ 37 was downed at the 2 by Linden Stephens.

 Seattle again got great coverage, most notably a rocking hit by Moore on a kickoff return following the touchdown that put Seattle ahead 21-13 of Ameer Abdullah.